 Date of First Launch: 1978

-Date Constellation Operational: April 1995 (at full operational capacity)
+Date Constellation Operational: April 1995 (at Full Operational Capacity (FOC)

 Navigation Information Service